f-erm/TUBerlin_ISIS_downloader/README.md

   modify the script yourself, designated place can be found at the bottom of the script.
 To learn how to do it, the scripts functions are documented below.
   After each run you will find a summary of it in new file called "isislog.txt"
-  IMPORTANT: You will need to creat a "data.txt" file, containing information such as your TUBit username and password, as the script won't be able to log into your ISIS account without it.
+  IMPORTANT: You will need to create a "data.txt" file, containing information such as your TUBit username and password, as the script won't be able to log into your ISIS account without it.
 Checkout 'get_data()' below to learn how.